 GRILLER TIP: CITRUS IS ALWAYS A GOOD CALL, BUT ALSO TRY ROBUST, WOODY AND GARLICKY SEASONINGS WITH SEAFOOD TO BRING OUT THE SMOKINESS OF THE GRILL.

 There are so many ways to feast on grilled seafood.
 Serve it straight up with a squeeze of lemon, on skewers, in tacos or with steak for a taste of land and sea.
-If you’re grilling a fillet, use this “10-minute rule” as a general cook time.
+If you’re grilling a fillet, use this “10 minute rule.”
+Grill filets 10 minutes per inch, as a general cook time.
+More epic grilling tips

 Looking for grilling ideas?
 Try these meals you can throw together in minutes.